rduenasf/birding/docs/birds/combul2.md

 scientific_name: "Pycnonotus barbatus"
 order: "Passeriformes"
 family: "Pycnonotidae (Bulbuls)"
 description: "Pycnonotus barbatus is a species of bird in the Pycnonotidae (Bulbuls) family.
-It has been observed 4 times."
+It has been observed 4 times.
+It has been photographed."
 species_group: "Bulbuls"
 species_code: "combul2"

 sidebar_position: 141
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Pycnonotidae (Bulbuls)
   - Bulbuls
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---